induviduality/statify/README.md

 ## :construction: What's next for Statify?

- - [ ] Add sharing profile as images for external sharing
+ - [ ] Add sharing profile stats as images for external sharing (Half-implemented, just not supported on Web)
  - [ ] Make Website more responsive
  - [ ] Add more timeframes to filter for Top Tracks & Artists